 The Company recognises the importance of engaging with its shareholders and reports formally to them when its full-year and half-year results are published.
-The Chairman and Chief Executive present the results to existing shareholders, potential investors, brokers and the media, where appropriate.
+The Chief Executive, also acting as Interim Chairman, presents the results to existing shareholders, potential investors, brokers and the media, where appropriate.
 The Non-Executive Directors are also available to discuss any matter with shareholders.
 There is no analyst coverage.

-Meetings with these different groups are reported on at monthly board meetings by either the Chairman or the Chief Executive Officer to ensure that shareholders’ views are communicated to the Board as a whole.
+Meetings with these different groups are reported on at monthly board meetings by the Chief Executive Officer to ensure that shareholders’ views are communicated to the Board as a whole.
 This process enables the Board to be kept aware of shareholders’ opinions on strategy and governance, and for them to understand any issues or concerns.

-The Group has not historically announced the detailed results of shareholder voting to the market, however, the Board intends to do so going forward.
+Since January 2020, the Board has announced the detailed results of shareholder voting to the market.

 3. Take into account wider stakeholder and social responsibilities and their implications for long-term success:

 The Group is aware of its corporate social responsibilities and the need to maintain effective working relationships across a range of stakeholder groups, which include the Group’s employees, customers, suppliers, and regulatory authorities.

 The Group’s operations take account of the need to balance the needs of all these stakeholder groups while maintaining focus on the Board’s primary responsibility to promote the success of the Group for the benefit of its shareholders.
 The Group endeavours to take account of feedback received from stakeholder groups, making amendments to working arrangements and operational plans where appropriate and where such amendments are consistent with the Group’s long-term strategy.